 Last-minute do's and don't's for move-in day

-Expect help Ė from a corps of about 300 student volunteers
+Expect help – from an impressive group of about 300

 Do get ready.
 Sunday, Sept.
-21 is Westernís official move-in day.
+24 is Western’s official move-in day.
 But about half of all residents move in early.
-In fact, early check-in is recommended for residents of some halls to avoid long lines and traffic congestion.
-Check MyHousing to see what University Residences recommends for you.
+Early check-in is managed through the University Residences “staggered arrival” program.
+Students are given a suggested arrival time and day; those who follow the suggested time may move in early at no charge.
+Check MyHousing to see what arrival time University Residences recommends for you.

-Do make sure you park in designated places.
-Youíll have about 20 minutes to park in a loading zone.
-After that, youíll move your car to one of the free lots.
+Do make sure you follow staff instructions for arriving and waiting in line, and only park in designated places.
+You’ll have about 20 minutes to park in a loading zone.
+After that, you’ll move your car to one of the free lots.

-Do tour your hall if you havenít already.
-Find the emergency exits, alternative bathrooms, study areas and lounges.
+Do tour your hall if you haven’t already.
+Find the emergency exits, bathrooms, study areas and lounges.

-Do leave your door open.
-There will be a lot of people going through the hall.
-If your door is open, youíll be able to meet your floor-mates more easily.
-Also go out and explore, introduce yourself to other people on the floor.
+Do leave your door open while you settle in.
+You’ll be able to meet your floormates more easily.
+Also go out and introduce yourself to other people on the floor.

-Pack for one season at a time, if possible.
-You wonít have a lot of space in the closet.
-Consider packing the clothes you think youíll need and then cut that amount in half.
+Do pack for one season at a time, if possible.
+You won’t have a lot of space in the closet.
+Consider packing the clothes you think you’ll need and then cut that amount in half.

 Things you should bring

 Picture ID.
-Youíll need it to check in and get your keys.
+You’ll need it to check in and get your keys.

 Cleaning supplies.
-New this year, residents are responsible for cleaning their own bathrooms, except in halls with community bathrooms (Edens North, Mathes, Nash and Ridgeway Alpha, Delta, Kappa and Sigma).
-Students must bring their own cleaning supplies, and environmentally friendly cleaning products are strongly encouraged.
+Residents are responsible for cleaning their own bathrooms, except in suites with eight or more residents (Edens North, Mathes, Nash and Ridgeway Alpha, Delta, Kappa, Omega and Sigma).
+Housing staff recommend environmentally friendly cleaning products.

 Memory foam.
-A little extra cushion on the bed can ensure you are well rested during your academic year.
+A little extra cushion on the bed can ensure you are well rested.

 Snacks.
-Western provides several, conveniently located dining halls with delicious food, but sometimes youíll get hungry between dining hall hours.
+Western provides several, conveniently located dining halls with delicious food, but sometimes you’ll get hungry between dining hall hours.

 Plastic storage bins.
-Small storage bins will help you keep your things neat and easy to find.
+Small storage bins will help keep your things easy to find.

 Emergency kit.
-Bellingham is prone to severe weather from time to time, so make sure you have an emergency kit placed conveniently in your dorm.
-Your emergency kit should include three daysí worth of disaster supplies such as a flashlight, energy bars, bottled water, thermal blanket and body warmers.
-Westernís AS Bookstore sells three-day emergency kits, too.
+Bellingham is prone to occasional severe weather, so make sure you have an emergency kit placed conveniently in your room.
+Your emergency kit should include three days’ worth of disaster supplies such as a flashlight, energy bars, bottled water, a thermal blanket and body warmers.
+Western’s AS Bookstore sells three-day emergency kits, too.

 First-aid kit.
 Make sure you are able to take care of any small injuries to prevent infection and the spread of germs.
-Any serious injuries should be seen at Westernís Health Center.
+Any serious injuries should be seen at Western’s Health Center.

 Furniture.
-Unless you know how big your room is and you coordinate with your roommate, you really donít need extra chairs, couches or tables.
-Remember, there likely will be a lounge in your hall where you can mingle with hall-mates.
+Unless you know how big your room is and you coordinate with your roommate, you really don’t need extra chairs, couches or tables.
+You’ll have a lounge in which to mingle with hall-mates.

 A car.
-The bus system in Bellingham is very reliable Ė and your Western Card acts as a bus pass.
+The bus system in Bellingham is very reliable – and your Western Card acts as a bus pass.